UIUC collaborators and mentors meet with HackIllinois teams on US Ignite Challenge

 The MBDH has been providing direct organizational resources, connecting partners to the project such as the National Data Service, and bringing mentors and judges to the Reverse Pitch event.

-As a first involvement of this kind for the MBDH, it inaugurates perfectly the launching of a new MBDH focus on Smart and Resilient Communities, and serves the Hub mission to bring communities together to address our society’s grand challenges.
+As a first involvement of this kind for the MBDH, it inaugurates perfectly the launching of a new MBDH focus on Smart, Connected, and Resilient Communities, and serves the Hub mission to bring communities together to address our society’s grand challenges.

 Learn more about the collaborators and partners:

 Center for Digital Inclusion at the School of Information Sciences